The most flexible and versatile punctuation mark—the Em Dash

 Finding the four dashes in word processing for PCs and Macs

-Accessing the four dash symbols depends on what computer system or word processor you are using.
+Accessing the four dash symbols depends on your computer system or the word processor you use.

 For Mac users: